-Display Panel: The alphanumeric display located on the control module inside the PLASI case will assist in
+Display Panel: The alphanumeric display located on the control module inside the PLASI case will assist in trouble shooting operational problems by indicating what, if any, component has failed.

 Night Dimming: A photo detector (used in conjunction with the control module, and a manually variable voltage control in the voltage limiter control unit) sets the desired night brightness.
 NOTE: The manual control sets the night voltage by visual trial.
 Once this has been established for the particular environmental location, the light sensor automatically controls the day-night voltage.